ThiagoMLima25/ThiagoMLima25/README.md

 ###

-<p align="left">🏢 I`m working in Simulefrete as Fullstack Developer.<br><br>📚 I'm currently learning Multicloud and Devops in The Cloud Bootcamp.<br><br>🎮 In my free time I like to deepen my knowledge of game development using C# on the Godot and Unity Game Engines.</p>
+<p align="left">🏢 I`m working in Simulefrete as Fullstack Developer.<br><br>📚 I'm currently learning Multicloud and Devops in The Cloud Bootcamp.<br><br>🎮 In my free time I like to deepen my knowledge of game development using C# on the Godot and Unity Game Engines.<br><br>⚡️ Fun-Fact: I have a degree in Mechatronic Engineering</p>

 ###